Pysi/easyRLS/README.txt

-The branch "easyRLS" is intended to provide a stable and efficient code base for RLS computations
+"easyRLS" is intended to provide a stable and efficient code base for RLS computations
 - correct drift
 - map to ref brain
 - compute baseline